 Once clothing was made, it would be maintained throughout the owner’s lifetime, or perhaps even longer.

 Cotton was scarce in Japan, but hemp was abundant.
-Hemp would be homespun and woven into beautiful patterns.
+Hemp would be homespun and woven into beautifl patterns.
 Cotton could be woven through the hemp fabrics to make it warmer.

 The beauty of boro fabric is the highly sophisticated sewing and weaving techniques used by the women who made it.
 For peasant families, each garment would last long enough to be passed down through generations.
 Daily use would require frequent repair.

-The pattern woven into the fabric of these trousers is known as hishizashi.
+The pattern stitched into the fabric of these trousers is known as hishizashi.
 Women would invent their own designs and compete with friends.

 Household boro textiles give an intriguing insight into the lifestyle of the times.
 The whole family would lay on one futon.